-DIRECTIONS: Complete this self-assessment and submit to the VHSL by May1.
+DIRECTIONS: Complete this self-assessment and submit to the VHSL by MAY 1.
 Check items your school/staff accomplished consistently during the school year.
 Points are awarded based on the number of categories checked.
-This tool is to be used as a score for the VHSL Sportsmanship Award.
+This tool is to be used as a score for the Claudia Dodson VHSL Sportsmanship, Ethics and Integrity Award. (an "x" denotes the requirement is met) Completed applications should be submitted electronically to Chris Robinson - crobinson@vhsl.org.